innovator

 0 total

-Innovation is the practical implementation of ideas that result in the introduction of new goods or services or improvement in offering goods or services.
+Innovation is the practical implementation of ideas that result in the creation or improvements of goods or services.
 ISO TC 279 in the standard ISO 56000:2020 defines innovation as "a new or changed entity, realizing or redistributing value".
-Others have different definitions; a common element in the definitions is a focus on newness, improvement, and spread of ideas or technologies.
-Innovation often takes place through the development of more-effective products, processes, services, technologies, art works or business models that innovators make available to markets, governments and society.
-Innovation is related to, but not the same as, invention: innovation is more apt to involve the practical implementation of an invention (i.e. new / improved abil...
+Others have different definitions; a common element in the definitions is a focus on newness, improvement, and spread of ideas or technologies (see diffusion of innovation).
+Innovation often takes place through the development of more-effective products, processes, services, technologies, art works or business models that innovators make available to markets, governments, and society.
+Innovation is related to, but not the same as, invention: innovation is more apt to involve the practical implementation of an invention (i.e. new / improved ability) t...

 Current Images